March Madness Caesars Sportsbook Promo Code: Use SICZRDYW and Bet $1 to Double Your Winnings on 10 Bets

 More Caesars Sportsbook offers for all users

-After locking in your profit boost tokens, head over to Caesars Sportsbook’s ‘Promotions’ section to learn more about daily boosts and bonuses.
-Here’s a preview of what you can expect for today’s college basketball action:
+Once you've secured your profit boost tokens, head to the 'Promotions' section on Caesars Sportsbook to explore daily boosts and bonuses.
+Here’s a sneak peek of what’s available for today’s college basketball action:

-- Time to dance boost – Alabama State and North Carolina each cover –2.5 spread +210.

-- Win and in boost – San Diego State, American, and Texas all win First Four games +975.

-- $500K Parlay Madness – Opt in and place a $5 parlay, same-game parlay, or super parlay to win a share of the opening week $100K prize pool.
+- $500K Parlay Madness – Opt-in and place a $5 parlay, same-game parlay, or super parlay to win a share of the opening week's $100K prize pool.

 - Road to the Alamo – Opt in and wager $10+ on parlays for a chance to attend the National Semifinal.